Knowledge base

 Has this FAQ been helpful?

-This guide helps you protect your resources against hotlinking on your Infomaniak Web Hosting.
+This guide explains how to limit hotlinking on files hosted by your Infomaniak Web Hosting.

 RewriteCond %{HTTP_REFERER} !^$